How to Change a Single Permalink?

 To edit custom permalink please use "Current URI" field displayed inside URI Editor.

 If you are using the Gutenberg editor, you will notice that the URI Editor is located in a different area in the UI.
-The URI Editor, in particular, may be accessed on the admin sidebar, as illustrated in the picture below.
+You can access the URI Editor on the admin sidebar, as shown in the picture below.

 WordPress permalink editor in Gutenberg

-URI Editor in Gutenberg will be displayed below the "Featured Image" section.
+URI Editor in Gutenberg appears below "Featured Image" widget.

 Adjust custom taxonomy permalinks using "Edit category" page

-In order to speed up the URL changing process, the Bulk URI Editor allows you to alter several permalinks at once.
-As you can see in the screenshot below, you can examine and bulk modify permalinks for each of your post types and taxonomies independently.
+In order to speed up the URL changing process, the Bulk URI Editor allows you to alter multiple permalinks at once.
+To access it from the WordPress admin dashboard, use the sidebar and go to "Tools -> Permalink Manager".

 Edit multiple custom permalinks at once using Bulk URI Editor